 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Oregon’s Tax Court has exclusive statewide jurisdiction over all matters related to state tax law.
+The Tax Court has exclusive statewide jurisdiction over all matters related to state tax law.
 Tax Court is a specialized court that hears appeals regarding personal income tax, corporate excise tax, property tax, timber tax, cigarette tax, constitutional property tax limitations, and local budget law issues.
-There are two divisions to Tax Court.
+There are two divisions to within this court.
 One is the Magistrate Division, and the other is the Regular Division.
-Most issues start in the Magistrate Division, and if parties are not satisfied, they can appeal to the Regular Division and have the case re-tried with a new Tax Court judge.
+Most issues start in the Magistrate Division, and if parties are not satisfied, they can appeal to the Regular Division and have the case re-tried with a new Tax judge.
 Appeals from there go directly to the Supreme Court.

-Circuit Courts in Oregon are the general jurisdiction trial courts for the state.
+Oregon Circuit Courts are the general jurisdiction trial courts for the state.
 They have the authority to handle both civil and criminal cases, domestic relations issues, traffic violations, juvenile matters, and small claims cases.
 Additionally, they see cases pertaining to child abuse and prevention, domestic violence, probate matters, mental health issues, adoption, and guardianships.
-There is one Circuit Court for each of OR 36 counties.
-Circuit Courts are the courts of record, and therefore every word spoken in Circuit Court is recorded and saved in case of an appeal.
+There is one of these courts for each of OR 36 counties.
+These courts are the courts of record, and therefore every word spoken in these courts is recorded and saved in case of an appeal.
 These courts use jury trials.

-County Courts are part of the “special courts” in Oregon.
+County Courts are part of the “special courts” in the state.
 They exist in only seven of the eastern OR counties.
-County Courts are limited jurisdiction courts, and the judge acts as the chair for the Board of Commissioners.
+These courts are limited jurisdiction courts, and the judge acts as the chair for the Board of Commissioners.
 He or she also has non-judicial administrative responsibilities are part of their job.
-The types of cases resolved in County Court are probate and juvenile cases that occur within the county.
-County Court can also handle adoptions and cases regarding the termination of parental rights.
+The types of cases resolved in this court are probate and juvenile cases that occur within the county.
+These courts can also handle adoptions and cases regarding the termination of parental rights.

-Along with County Courts, the county commissioners also establish Justice Courts to serve each region.
-Although these courts are valid Oregon courts, they are not part of the unified court system.
+Along with County courthouses, the county commissioners also establish Justice Courts to serve each region.
+Although these courts are valid state courts, they are not part of the unified court system.
 Each judge is a Justice of the Peace and serves a six-year term.
 These courts hear mostly traffic violations, fish and game offenses, county ordinance violations (such as excessive noise, and loose dogs), small claims and petty misdemeanors.
-Justice Court judges can also perform weddings.
-Appeals from Justice Courts go to Circuit Courts first and then the Court of Appeals.
+Justice judges can also perform weddings.
+Appeals from these courts go to Circuits first and then the Court of Appeals.

-Municipal Courts like Justice and County Courts are not part of the official Oregon “judicial branch,” and they fall outside of the unified court system.
-Many, but not all OR cities have Municipal Courts.
+Municipal Courts like Justice and County are not part of the official “judicial branch,” and they fall outside of the unified court system.
+Many, but not all OR cities have these courts.
 These courts mainly deal with local city ordinance violations, animal control issues, state law offenses, parking violations, fire control issues, and general traffic violations that take place within the city limits.
-The Oregon Municipal Judges Association (OMJA) was established to help Municipal Court judges with ongoing legal education.
+The OR Municipal Judges Association (OMJA) was established to help these court judges with ongoing legal education.